JedLee6/Top150-LeetCode-Quick-Review-Notes/10_Binary_Tree_BFS/085_Binary_Tree_BFS_103._Binary_Tree_Zigzag_Level_Order_Traversal.md

                     queue.offer(currentNode.right);
                 }
             }
             // Toggle the direction for the next level leftToRight = !leftToRight;
             // Add the current level's list to the result result.add(level);
         }
         return result;
     }
 }
 ```

-### Code Explanation:

-1. **Queue Initialization**: We use a queue (`LinkedList`) to perform the level-order traversal.
-The root node is initially added to the queue.
-2. **Direction Flag**: We use a boolean flag `leftToRight` to toggle between left-to-right and right-to-left traversal at each level.
-3. **Level Traversal**:
-   - For each level, we first determine the number of nodes (`levelSize`) at that level.
-   - We process each node in the queue, and depending on the value of `leftToRight`, we either append the node value to the end or insert it at the beginning of the `level` list.
-4. **Queue Update**: As we process each node, we enqueue its left and right children (if they exist) for the next level.
-5. **Toggle Direction**: After each level, we toggle the `leftToRight` flag to alternate the direction for the next level.
-6. **Result**: The `result` list is updated after processing each level.

 ### Time Complexity:
 - Each node in the binary tree is visited exactly once, and each operation (inserting a node's value or adding children to the queue) takes constant time.